seanblanchfield/blog/current/_posts/2023-05-12-home-assistant-os-in-lxd.md

  - [xiki and stgraber on the LXD forums](https://discuss.linuxcontainers.org/t/vm-from-disk-image/11473/19)

  Prerequisites:
  - Have bridge networking set up so that you can access your LXD containers and VMs directly over your network.
+[Here's how I got bridge networking running](/2023/05/home-assistant-os-in-lxd) without Docker screwing it up.

 ## Instructions to run Home Assistant OS under LXD
 ``` bash